 "It's um…" He twisted to look around for the bag he had been holding moments before.
 Then he spotted it below them, sitting tauntingly in the dirt, and his stomach sank in disappointment. "down there," he mumbled.

-"Well that is just brilliant, isn't it?"
-Kairi sighed.
+"Good," Kairi sighed.
 Her neck hurt from the angle she was crouched in, and her leg was beginning to fall asleep, crushed as it was beneath Sora, who was a lot heavier than he looked.

 "And how exactly is your cat going to help us down?"
 Riku asked, annoyed.